pursuit-curriculum/unit-full-stack-web-development/express-sql-seed-read/README.md

   .catch((error) => console.log("database connection error", error));
 ```

-> **Note**: You will not see this message until you request the database.
+> **Note**: You will not see this message until you make a request to the database.
 This request will not happen until you've taken a few more steps and called the query function in the controller.
 Follow the next steps to get there.

 ## Querying the Database